compulim/iter-fest/README.md

 ### How about asynchronous iterables?

-Yes, this is in our roadmap.
+Yes, this is on our roadmap.
 This will enable traverse iterables [across domains/workers via `MessagePort`](https://npmjs.com/package/message-port-rpc).
 We welcome pull requests.

 ### How about functions outside of `Array.prototype`?